fred41/G940/README.md

 There should be a file 'g940' now (the driver executable).

-You have to add (most likely) a new udev rule, to give the driver access
+You have to add (most likely) two udev rules, to give the driver write access
-to the G940 USB device from user space:
+to the uinput system and read access to G940 USB device from user space:

+KERNEL=="uinput", SYMLINK+="input/uinput", GROUP="input"
 SUBSYSTEM=="usb", ATTR{idVendor}=="046d", ATTR{idProduct}=="c287", MODE="0666"

-Activate the new rule by a restart.
+Add your user to group 'input' if not not already added.
+Activate the new rules by a restart.

 Plug in your G940, run the driver from terminal (./g940) and use 'evtest' or your game
 to test functionality.